nooneknowspeter/cpplings/README.md

 which adopted this idea earlier.

-We recommend doing these exercises alongside reading [learncpp](https://www.learncpp.com/) and checking out the additional learning resources listed below.
+We recommend doing these exercises alongside reading [learncpp](https://www.learncpp.com/) and checking out the additional learning resources listed below and in the comments of the source code.

 ---

 ## Why Zig?

-This project uses **[Zig](https://ziglang.org/)** as a toolchain instead of CMake.
+This project uses **[Zig](https://ziglang.org/)** as a toolchain instead of CMake or any other build system used for C++ development.
 This is a deliberate choice to test Zig’s practical usefulness in real-world C++ workflows.

 ### Benefits of Using Zig